oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/speculated_iterations/README.md

 ## Purpose
 Loop speculation is an advanced loop pipelining optimization technique.
 It enables loop iterations to be initiated before determining whether they should have been initiated.
-"Speculated iterations" are those iterations that launch before the exit condition computation has been completed.
+"Speculated iterations" are those iterations that launch before the exit condition computation has completed.
 This is beneficial when the computation of the exit condition is preventing effective loop pipelining.

-The `speculated_iterations` attribute is a loop attribute that enables you to control the number of speculated iterations for a loop directly.
+The `speculated_iterations` attribute is a loop attribute that enables you to directly control the number of speculated iterations for a loop.
 The attribute  `[[intelfpga::speculated_iterations(N)]]` takes an integer argument `N` to specify the permissible number of iterations to speculate.

 ### Simple example
 ```